 After continued growth and innovation in recent years, Big Pharma mainstay Eli Lilly (LLY) has become the largest health care company in the world.
 And looking forward, analysts believe LLY still has a significant amount of runway left.

-Specifically, following a 2024 in which Eli Lilly was expected to finish with a 33% jump in sales and more than double its profits, Wall Street’s pros still anticipate spectacular jumps on the top and bottom lines—28% and 72%, respectively—for 2025.
+Specifically, following a 2024 in which Eli Lilly grew sales by 32% and more than doubled its profits, Wall Street’s pros still anticipate spectacular jumps on the top and bottom lines—32% and 68%, respectively—for 2025.

 Lilly has a stable of blockbuster products, including breast cancer drug Verzenio and type 2 diabetes treatment Trulicity.
-But most of LLY’s growth hopes rest on the shoulders of diabetes treatment Mounjaro and weight-loss drug Zepbound, which through three quarters had already generated a little more than $11 billion in sales for 2024.
-And despite a third-quarter miss for both drugs, most of Wall Street remains plenty optimistic.
+But most of LLY’s growth hopes rest on the shoulders of diabetes treatment Mounjaro and weight-loss drug Zepbound, which combined to generate roughly $16.5 billion in revenues last year.
+And despite a mixed fourth quarter, most of Wall Street remains plenty optimistic.

-Lilly’s varied successes in 2024 led to another big bump to the dividend, which will be raised by a hair more than 15%, to $1.50 per share, starting with the March 2025 payout.
+Lilly’s varied successes in 2024 led to another big bump to the dividend, which was raised by a hair more than 15%, to $1.50 per share, starting with the March 2025 payout.

 On the whole, analysts are very bullish on Eli Lilly’s future prospects.
-They collectively have 20 Buy calls on the stock, versus just six Holds and one Sell, according to S&P Global Market Intelligence data.
-And based on the consensus price target, the Street sees 25% upside over the next 12 months from current levels.
+They collectively have 23 Buy calls on the stock, versus just four Holds and two Sells, according to S&P Global Market Intelligence data.
+Consensus price targets imply about 18% upside for LLY shares over the next 12 months—though the amount of upside has varied wildly throughout a roller-coaster year for the stock.

 DepositPhotos